In this blog, we talk about freemium business models and how businesses use (and can use) this acquisition strategy to generate sales leads.

 It's important to note that early adopters of your product/service are less price-sensitive than others.
 They will have acquired your product/service on the basis of market opportunity/value - for them, the value proposition is incredibly compelling.
 So it's likely that at the launch of your product (and with a bit of good marketing and PR) you will have several B2B freemium leads.

 Over time, however, conversion rates will gradually decrease as your user base expands and your product starts to reach the early and late majority.
 These groups are more price-sensitive and may not see the value in your product.
 There will also be those who arrive very late (laggards) and will be difficult to convert without 'major' product updates or incentives.

 So it's up to you to devise strategies for these market segments and communicate the value of your offer to them.
 This is where the promotion of your product via your website, social media channels, email marketing and PR can help.

 Also, those using your free product and loving it will eventually become evangelists for it.
 They'll either become subscribers or draw in new B2B freemium leads.
 You can increase the number of referrals you receive by providing incentives and communicating with your user base.

 As well as using the methods above, you might have to do some testing to see which conversion methods work best for your audience.
 Consider calls-to-action or in-app notifications.
-What you need to do is ensure that at every opportunity you're reminding long-term users there's a paid option available with more sophisticated options.
-It's pointless having loads of free users and not doing anything with them as this will put strain on your hosting solution and customer service.
+What you need to do is ensure that at every opportunity you're reminding long-term users, there's a paid option available with more sophisticated options.
+It's pointless having loads of free users and not doing anything with them as this will put a strain on your hosting solution and customer service.

-Freemium business models won’t be right for every company, but if yours provides online software services that can be obtained through purchase or subscription, meets a need, is the best in its particular space and can deliver ongoing value, you might want to think about adding a free plan to your pricing model.
+Freemium business models won’t be right for every company, but if yours provides online software services that can be obtained through purchase or subscription, meets a need, are the best in its particular space and can deliver ongoing value, you might want to think about adding a free plan to your pricing model.